pyReef-model/RADWave/src/docs/usage.rst

                             stime=[2011,1,27], etime=[2011,2,4], cycloneCSV='../dataset/2010-YASI.csv')

-After class initialisation querying the actual dataset is realised by calling the :code:`processingAltimeterData` function (option available in the `processingAltimeterData API`_)
+After class initialisation querying the actual dataset is realised by calling the :code:`processAltimeterData` function (option available in the `processAltimeterData API`_)

 .. code-block:: python

-  wa.processingAltimeterData(altimeter_pick='all', saveCSV = 'altimeterData.csv')
+  wa.processAltimeterData(altimeter_pick='all', saveCSV = 'altimeterData.csv')

 The function can take some times to execute depending on the number of :code:`NETCDF` files to load and the size of the dataset to query.